kmiles18/TAD-callers-comparison/README.md

 Bash scripts in the folder of each TAD caller (such as work/Armatus) shall call TADs from the Hi-C data.
 The executive file path or command statement should be updated according to your actual situation.
 It will spend a lot of time for some methods to call TADs, such as TADtree.

-## reproduce the results in manuscript
+## Reproduce the results in manuscript

 **step 1.** Decompress the zip files in work folder